Fast Autoregressive Video Diffusion and World Models with Temporal Cache Compression and Sparse Attention: Introduction

 Despite KV-cache efficiency being central to autoregressive video generation, it remains relatively underexplored: KV-cache compression techniques from NLP (for LLMs) can not be applied directly~\cite{FlowCache}, and recent methods~\cite{TeaCache, FlowCache} offer only modest speedups, sometimes with quality degradation.
 In parallel, most progress on accelerating 3D spatio-temporal attention targets \emph{offline} video diffusion~\cite{SVG1, SVG2, li2025radial}.
 Yet these gains do not reliably transfer to online autoregressive models, where the same methods frequently degrade quality and deliver limited, or even negative, speedups due to unfavorable memory and cache behavior.
 Following this, we therefore analyze whether autoregressive video diffusion contains exploitable redundancy, and find three consistent sources that are not directly addressed by existing sparse attention designs: (i) many cached keys are near-duplicates across frames, enabling aggressive KV merging; (ii) Q and K evolve slowly and are largely semantic, making many query--key dot products (attention score computations) redundant; and (iii) cross-attention wastes compute on long prompts although only a few tokens matter per frame.

-Motivated by these observations, we introduce a unified attention framework: \textbf{TempCache} compresses the KV cache using temporal correspondence; \textbf{AnnCA} prunes prompt tokens per frame, in cross-attention layers, using fast Approximate Nearest Neighbors (ANN) matching; and \textbf{AnnSA} sparsifies self-attention by restricting each query to semantically matched keys, also using lightweight ANN.
+Motivated by these observations, we introduce a unified attention framework, \textbf{FAST-AR} (\textbf{Fast} \textbf{A}uto\textbf{R}egressive diffusion), consisting of three components: \textbf{TempCache} compresses the KV cache using temporal correspondence; \textbf{AnnCA} prunes prompt tokens per frame, in cross-attention layers, using fast Approximate Nearest Neighbors (ANN) matching; and \textbf{AnnSA} sparsifies self-attention by restricting each query to semantically matched keys, also using lightweight ANN.
 To the best of our knowledge, this is the first use of ANN-based attention in autoregressive diffusion models in a fully training-free manner, requiring no retraining or fine-tuning.
 Experiments on autoregressive video diffusion and video world models show that our approach yields up to \textbf{$\times 5$--$\times 10$} end-to-end speedup (Figure~\ref{fig:fig1}), while maintaining nearly constant GPU memory over long rollouts, whereas baselines accumulate cache with increasing memory, and degrade video quality.